andrasq/node-docs/elastic-pipes.md

 - copy the still unprocessed contents to the start of the file
 - if more content arrived while copying, copy that too, as long as it fits
 - lock the file with an exclusive write lock, flock(LOCK_EX)
-- if yet more content arrived, decide whether to copy it too or to abort, unlock and try later
+- if yet more content arrived, decide whether to copy it now or to abort and unlock to try later
 - truncate the file and unlock

 The above was described in [1], and is implementated in Quicklib as